burzum/cakephp-file-storage/docs/Documentation/Specific-Adapter-Configurations.md

 By default the StorageManager already comes with a pre-configured adapter instance for the local file system adapter.

 The first array element of the `adapterOptions` config key is `TMP` because the tmp folder and the logs folder should be the only writeable place in a *proper* configured application.
+The reason for that is simply to make it work out of the box without issues. **You definitely want to change that path for your application.**

 ```php
 StorageManager::config('Local', [